 After a motorcycle accident, you may feel lucky that you survived and not be worried about minor injuries.
-However, if you have been involved in a motorcycle crash, even a small case of road rash may lead to medical issues.
-Seek medical attention promptly if muscle or bone is visible, there is a large object embedded in the wound, the road rash covers a large surface area (such as an entire limb), the wound will not stop bleeding, or there are other complications, such as:
+However, if you have been involved in a motorcycle crash, even a small case of bike rash may lead to medical issues and complications such as:

 - Infection – Redness may be from inflammation, but if it spreads, you may have an infection.
 Swelling, fever, a foul odor, the development of pus, and foul odor are also signs that you have developed an infection, and you’ll need to see a physician to prescribe you antibiotics.